Super Bowl 2021 Opening Line: Chiefs Favored Over Brady, Bucs

 For those looking at the spread tendencies, take not that after failing to cover the spread in nine straight games, the Chiefs were able to pull off an impressive double-digit win against the Bills.
 Meanwhile, the Buccaneers have covered in six of their last eight games as things are starting to click for them on defense.

-The Chiefs opened at many US sportsbooks as -175 favorites on the moneyline, while the Buccaneers checked in as +145 underdogs.
+The Chiefs opened at many US betting sites as -175 favorites on the moneyline, while the Buccaneers checked in as +145 underdogs.
 Those odds seem a bit low for Kansas City as Mahomes has now won 25 of his last 26 games that he has started.
 That also includes a Week 12 win in Tampa Bay when the Chiefs won 27-24 in an earlier meeting this season.

 The point total for this game is set at 57 points, and it’s one of the higher Super Bowl totals in recent memory.
 With two of the best quarterbacks in the NFL facing off against one another, these are two offenses that can score points in a hurry.
 Both teams reached 31 or more points in the conference championship round and you can make a case that neither offense played to their full potential.